Logo Decentralized Social Network

 User-friendly

-Moera software seeks to be as user-friendly as possible.
-Easy sign up from a single place, creating a node by a click, simplifying complex things to make user experience even better than in the best centralized social networks.
+Moera software seeks to be as user-friendly as possible: easy sign-up from a single place, creating a node with a click, and simplifying complex things to make the user experience even better than in the best centralized social networks.

 Many existing decentralized social networks provide no more than a Twitter-like interface.
-Moera has a goal to provide all advanced social features — access rights, friendship, groups, discussions, recommendations etc. For most users, decentralization is not enough to choose to migrate to a new social network.
-That’s why user experience and unique features are a key factor to success.
+Moera has a goal to provide all advanced social features — access rights, friendship, groups, discussions, recommendations, etc. For most users, decentralization is not enough to choose to migrate to a new social network.
+That’s why user experience and unique features are key factors for success.

 Fighting malicious actors

 Many decentralized social networks suffer from malicious actors, like spammers.
-Moera from the very beginning is built to prevent scam and attacks.
+Moera, from the very beginning, is built to prevent scams and attacks.
 It uses cryptography to verify ownership of posts and comments.
-It limits the rate of requests and allows to block clients to prevent DoS attacks.
+It limits the rate of requests and allows it to block clients to prevent DoS attacks.
 It uses spam lists to fight spam.
-It provides a decentralized approach to detect unlawful activity and scam, while maintaining freedom of choice and freedom of speech.
+It provides a decentralized approach to detecting unlawful activity and scams while maintaining freedom of choice and freedom of speech.

 Universal